Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: The main result and its proof

-Next lemma is not needed for the fixed point algorithm that we will consider in order to show the existence of a solution to the system (\ref{eq:NCH})-(\ref{eq:NCF}).
-On the other hand, it shows that any solution to (\ref{eq:NCY}) has a smooth transition density, which is necessary to construct the equilibrium in our model. \begin{lemma} Let $h$ be a non constant, bounded, nondecreasing, absolutely continuous function, the derivative of which is bounded on compacts.
-Consider the solution, $H$, of (\ref{eq:NCH}) with the terminal condition $h$.
-Then the unique strong solution, $Y$, of (\ref{eq:genY}) admits a regular transition density $p(s,y;t,z)$ for all $0\leq s\leq t\leq 1$ for $(y,z)\in \bbR^2$.
-Moreover, for any fixed $(t,z)$, $p(s,y;t,z)>0$ on $[0,t)\times \bbR$ and is $C^{1,2}([0,t) \times \bbR)$. \end{lemma} \begin{proof} Due to the Lemma \ref{l:girsanov} we have $0<H_y(t,y) \leq C\frac{1}{\sqrt{1-t}}$ for $t<1$ and $y \in \bbR$, where $H$ is the solution of (\ref{eq:NCH}) with the terminal condition $h$, and $C= \sqrt{\frac{2}{\sigma^2 \pi}}\|h\|_{\infty}$.
-Furthermore, there exists a unique the solution, $Y$, to (\ref{eq:NCY}) and for any bounded function $g$ and $0\leq t<u\leq 1$,
+Next lemma is not needed for the fixed-point algorithm that we will consider in order to show the existence of a solution to the system (\ref{eq:NCH})--(\ref{eq:NCF}).
+On the other hand, it shows that any solution to (\ref{eq:NCY}) has a smooth transition density, which is necessary to construct the equilibrium in our model.